coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 - Make uses a domain specific language that the user writes in a Makefile
 - Makefile specifies how to build the particular targets from their dependencies

-The target/dependencies/command are called as rules
+The target/dependencies/command are called rules

 For example: